Recruiting is an industry people love to hate.

 A big issue in the interview process can be a lack of structure.
-When companies allow for the interviewer to ask questions based on whatever they desire, it can be difficult to standardize processes.
+When companies allow for the interviewer or candidate to ask questions in an interview based on whatever they desire, it can be difficult to standardize processes.
 It leaves room for confirmation bias, and that is a major setback for finding top talent.

 How do you create impactful processes that ensure your recruitment is top of the line?